Class Action Squared: Multistate Actions and Agency Dilemmas

 As the Supreme Court continues to restrict the reach of private class actions, numerous commentators have championed public enforcement actions by state attorneys general (AGs) as a superior alternative to hold corporations accountable for misconduct.
 While AG actions fill some of the void left by the forced retreat of the private class action, few scholars have seriously considered whether the agency problems that exist in private class actions also occur in AG actions.
 And, until now, no scholar has recognized the unique agency problems that arise when AGs act together in multistate actions.

 Agency problems are not simply doubled in multistate actions by virtue of being class action squared.
 Rather, an entirely new host of agency dilemmas arise when the two layers of “class action” interact with each other.
-Put more simply, “class action squared” problems create temptations for AGs to “beg, borrow, and steal” in multistate actions in ways they could not if they pursued actions independently.
-These problems raise the question of whether multistate action is really a viable substitute for the private class action and challenge the notion that multistate action is better than states going it alone.
+Put more simply, “class action squared” problems create temptations for AGs to “borrow” and “steal” in multistate actions in ways they could not if they pursued actions independently.
+These problems raise the question of whether multistate action is really a viable substitute for the private class action and challenge the notion that multistate action is always better than states going it alone.

-Keywords: civil enforcement, civil procedure, corporate law, consumer protection, state attorneys general
+Keywords: civil enforcement, civil procedure, corporate law, consumer protection, state attorneys general, class action

 Suggested Citation: Suggested Citation